jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of past hierarchies.
 As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool losing its importance.
 People in the regime give themselves titles like prince and executive, baron and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

 **The Game of Civilization**: The invention of new technology and cultures to overcome frontline problems.
 Civilization develops in ages.
 As we evolve, we create new levers of power.
-When society adopts a modern philosophy, it transforms the hierarchies of the prior era.

-**Culture**: The accepted way of lifes in a society.
-Getting information updates from newspapers and broadcast TV, watching professional sports, working 9-5, Monday to Friday, are all parts of the Industrial Age culture many people today still assume is natural because it's the culture we grew up with.
+**Culture**: The accepted way of life in a society.
+Getting information updates from newspapers and broadcast TV, watching professional sports, working 9-5 Monday to Friday.
+These are all part of the Industrial Age culture many people still assume is natural because it's the way of life they grew up with.
 Culture changes when protagonists introduce new levers of power into society.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle.
 Still, their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights or Hogwarts students.
 We call their leaders trailblazers who relish skirting the rules.
-Galileo, Michael Faraday, Nikola Tesla, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Gabriel Weinberg, Salman Khan, Jeff Bezos, and Elon Musk are among their number.
+Galileo, Michael Faraday, Nikola Tesla, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.

 **Antagonists**: People who selfishly defend their wealth, power, and prestige atop a hierarchy.
 Antagonists manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
 They work to control society's rulebook, so they can prevent protagonists' new tools becoming new levers of power.
 We don't often individually identify them.
 I coined the term "Darth Blockbuster" so we can.